 Andy Soriano and his Alegre team are no strangers to success.
 They are the past winners of Mini Maxi World Championship in 2014 with the Mills-designed 72-footer, but the offshore and inshore wins go back to 2008 when Soriano first campaigned the original Alegre, a 68-footer.
 The crew won the Middle Sea Race – line honours and overall, were second in the Maxi worlds; and won the Giraglia line honours and overall.
 They are twice winners at the Copa del Rey.

 They stepped into the Soto 40 class for a while too, sharpening up the boat-on-boat, close-quarters work and enjoying the bursts of speed the one-design was known for.
-It was two years ago, in 2015, when Soriano and his crew joined the 52 SUPER SERIES for the first time.
+It was three years ago, in 2015, when Soriano and his crew joined the 52 SUPER SERIES for the first time.
 They showed considerable promise and good, consistent periods interspersed with occasional bad days.
 Such is life in the TP52 Class.
 They finished sixth overall for the season but very close on points with third – just seven shy of Sled.

-In 2015 Alegre’s best finish was their second in the opening regatta of the season, Ford Vignale Sailing Week in Valencia, the 52 SUPER SERIES debut for the Botin and Partners design, a mould sister to Quantum Racing which was built at Longitude Cero in Burriana, Spain.
+In 2015 Alegre’s best finish was their second in the opening regatta of the season, Ford Vignale Sailing Week in Valencia, the 52 SUPER SERIES debut for the Botin and Partners design, a mould sister to Quantum Racing, which was built at Longitude Cero in Burriana, Spain.

 In 2016, Andy Soriano’s Alegre were almost always feisty contenders fighting in the heart of the fleet, more often than not near the front early on in races.
 Their ability to come back from a poorer early position or to really capitalise on a strong first rounding position – in the white-hot tussles that characterise the mid pack racing – cost them a higher overall placing.
 That can be said for many crews, but Alegre once again proved they have massive talent and commitment onboard, finishing second in Scarlino.